Fyvie: St Peter's Kirk

-St Peter's Church was built in the early nineteenth century on the site of a medieval church.
+St Peter's Kirk was built in the early nineteenth century on the site of a medieval church.
 Built into the east gable are three Class I Pictish symbol stones and a Class III Pictish cross.
 The present church dates from 1808 (the chancel, 1902); however, the first St Peter's Church was referred to as early as 1178.

-The church displays some Louis Comfort Tiffany stained glass windows, including that of St Michael.
+The church displays some Louis Comfort Tiffany stained glass windows, including one of St Michael.
 The east window commemorates Percy Forbes-Leith of Fyvie Castle, who died in the Second Boer War in 1900.
 Five carved stones have been built into the east gable, including part of a Celtic cross and the Rothiebrisbane Stone.

 According to Charles McKean in 1990, there are also "good wood panels of 1603 and 1671.
 Curious 17th-century grave slabs and the Leith Hay Memorial, designed in 1901–02 by Alexander Marshall Mackenzie, in the graveyard.
 The nearby manse was built in 1830–31 in substantial squared stone and red dressings.
 The sundial is dated 1824.